-Over time, the value of a piece of real estate will go up and down.
+Over time, the worth of a piece of real estate will fluctuate up and down.

 Home values appreciate in the long term normally.